-Although e-residents have access to many of the e-services available to citizens and residents of Estonia, your digital ID card does not serve as a residency permit and e-Residency does not grant you the right of residency in Estonia.
+Although e-residents have access to many of the e-services available to citizens and residents of Estonia, your digital ID card does not serve as a residency permit and e-Residency does not grant you the right of entry to or residency in Estonia.

-If you are interested in moving to Estonia, the Work in Estonia website has a great tool to help navigate the process.
+If you are interested in moving to Estonia or hiring employees, the Work in Estonia website is a great tool to help navigate the process.

 If you are the founder of a startup and interested in moving your team physically to Estonia, you can find information about obtaining a startup visa through Startup Estonia.

 You can also find relevant information on the website of the Settle in Estonia programme.
 All foreigners with a residence permit who have arrived in Estonia during the last five years are eligible for a free educational programme that covers all aspects of life in Estonia, including Estonian language courses.

 A citizen of the EU, EEA or Swiss Confederation has a right to stay in Estonia on the basis of a valid travel document or an identity card for a period of up to three months.

 If you wish to stay and/or work in Estonia for a longer period of time, you will need to register a place of residence in the population register of Estonia.
 Please find more information on the Estonian Police and Border Guard Board website.

 An Estonian temporary residence permit grants its holder the right to live, and in most cases, work in Estonia.
 The temporary residence permit can be granted for up to five years.
 The exact duration is decided each time on a case-by-case basis.
 If you are interested in moving to Estonia, please visit the Estonian Police and Border Guard Board website to learn more about applying for a temporary residence permit.

 You can get personalised advice about immigration formalities from the Migration Consultants of the Police and Border Guard Board.
 More info about this free service is available here.